Tufin/oasdiff/docs/DIFF.md

 This commmand is typically used to generate a structured diff report which can be consumed by other tools but it can also be viewed ny humans.

 ### Output Formats
-The default diff output format, YAML, provides a full view of all diff details.
+The default diff output format is `yaml`.
+The `yaml` and the `json` formats include all diff details.
-Note that no output in the YAML format signifies that the diff is empty, or, in other words, there are no changes.
+Note that an empty `yaml` or `json` result signifies that the diff is empty, or, in other words, there are no changes.
-Other formats: text, markdown, and HTML, are designed to be more user-friendly by providing only the most important parts of the diff, in a simplified format.
+The `text` and `html` formats are designed to be more user-friendly and provide only the most important parts of the diff.
-If you wish to include additional details in non-YAML formats, please open an issue.
-The JSON format works only with `-exclude-elements endpoints` and is intended as a workaround for YAML complex mapping keys which aren't supported by some libraries (see comment at end of next section for more details).
+The `text` format is also compatible with markdown.
+Note that the `json` format excludes the `endpoints` section to avoid the [complex mapping keys problem](#complex-mapping-keys).

 ### Preventing Changes
 A common way to use `oasdiff diff` is by running it as a step the CI/CD pipeline to detect changes.